ODDS & ENDS

 So with that, they went off and started doing their own thing.
 In order to designate themselves as a club different from the AMA clubs, the "1%ers" (as they came to be known), cut their club patches into three separate pieces.
 Hence the term, "three-piece" patch.
 The top and bottom pieces, called "rockers", are usually curved bars; the top bar designating the club's name and the lower bar designating the club's location.
 The centerpiece was the "emblem" of the club.
 These 1% motorcycle clubs put on their own events and parties, setup their own protocols, and did the exact opposite of what the AMA was doing.
 Among other things, there were no more "Best Dressed Club" awards; they "chopped" or "bobbed" their bikes to look different and go faster; they rode hard and fast with no mufflers; they drank and did all kinds of other "wild" things.
 Not much has really changed from those days; the 1% clubs today (with some exceptions), basically, still operate in much the same way.

 But that's not where the story ends.
-In the early 1980's, (so as to minimize any misunderstandings or confusion within the motorcycling culture), many national motorcycle organizations came together and set up a policy to connect the "rockers" with the "emblems", so as to make it appear as a "one-piece" patch.
-As a result, most family style and/or social ride groups and organizations honor that decision, and now design their patches as a one-piece patch.
+In the 1980's, (so as to minimize any misunderstanding or confusion), many national motorcycle clubs, groups and organizations came together to unify all protocols within the national motorcycling culture and communities.
+Among which was a new protocol that said that all non 1%er organizations, were to connect the "rockers" and the "emblems" together, so as to make their back patches appear as a "one-piece" patch.

 In any case, the three-piece (as well as the designated two-piece) back patches, of 1%er clubs, are all called "colors".
 As such, the members of those clubs, have to earn their colors (which may take several years).
 They don't just go out and buy their patches like everyone else does.
 That is precisely why, ALL other back patches (whether one-piece or two-piece, etc.), are NEVER to be called colors.
 It would be considered disrespectful to do so - and that's not good.